Key Questions to ask Your Health Insurance Agent

 What are the exclusions in your selected health insurance plans?

 As explained in this report, the priority for most policyholders is clear and simple explanation of restrictions and exclusions in a health insurance plan.
+Questions about exclusions and restrictions in the health insurance policy are also essential questions to ask health insurance agent.
 These are the exclusions that you must specifically ask your insurance agent to explain in detail, perhaps explain with calculations.

 - Pre-existing diseases